 Within this complex landscape, eight common pitfalls have been identified, though the list is not exhaustive.
 Each pitfall underscores the importance of adopting PlanAssist® principles for strategic planning:

-8. Outdated Estate Plans: This can lead to assets passing to unintended beneficiaries or tax inefficiencies.
-Regular reviews ensure plans reflect current wishes.
+Outdated Estate Plans: This can lead to assets passing to unintended beneficiaries or tax inefficiencies.
+Regular reviews are a good way to help ensure plans reflect current wishes.

 Being Flexible and Adaptable